36th Infantry Division "Forlì": World War I

 The brigade fought on the Italian front in World War I. On 10 October 1926 the brigade assumed the name of III Infantry Brigade and received the 37th Infantry Regiment "Ravenna" from the disbanded Brigade "Ravenna".
-The brigade was the infantry component of the 3rd Territorial Division of Alessandria, which also included the 11th Artillery Regiment.
+The brigade was the infantry component of the 3rd Territorial Division of Alessandria, which also included the 11th Field Artillery Regiment.

 In 1930 the division exchanged the 44th Infantry Regiment "Forlì" for the 38th Infantry Regiment "Ravenna" with the 4th Territorial Division of Cuneo.
 In 1935 the division changed its name to 3rd Infantry Division "Monferrato".
 On 1 April 1934 the division exchanged the 38th Infantry Regiment "Ravenna" for 30th Infantry Regiment "Pisa" with the 26th Infantry Division "Assietta".

 On 31 March 1939 the 36th Infantry Division "Forlì" was activated in Saluzzo and on the same day the 3rd Infantry Division "Monferrato" was renamed as 3rd Infantry Division "Ravenna", becoming thus the heir to the Brigade "Ravenna", while the traditions of the Brigade "Forlì" were passed to the newly activated 36th division.
 On the same day the Forlì received the 43rd Infantry Regiment "Forlì" from the Ravenna division and the 44th Infantry Regiment "Forlì" from the 4th Territorial Division of Cuneo.
-On the same day the 36th Artillery Regiment joined the Forlì.
+On 3 September 1939 the 36th Artillery Regiment was reformed in Saluzzo by the depot of the 11th Artillery Regiment "Ravenna" and assigned to the division.